 In this blog, I am going to walk you through my various encounters with tigers I have had over the years and share those experiences with you.
-I am passionate about capturing these beautiful moments in exciting videos that you can see on my YouTube Channel.
-I post there regularly about my various tiger spotting experiences across Indian National Parks.
-Don’t forget to subscribe so that you can keep a tab on amazing wildlife videos up close with me on virtual safaris.
+I am passionate about capturing these beautiful moments so that I can share them with you through virtual safari experiences.

 Table of Contents

-First Tiger Roar Story from Jim Corbett National Park in Uttarakhand
+Tiger Roar Story in Jim Corbett National Park in Uttarakhand

 So did I back then on my probably 5th or 6th wildlife trip.
 Before that, I went on smaller wildlife expeditions across Delhi NCR and Uttarakhand, but this was my major trip into the jungles of Jim Corbett National Park.

-Female Tiger Encounter in the Wild Jungles of Bijrani Zone
+Female Tiger Encounter in the Wild Areas of Bijrani Zone

 I was silently standing in my jeep trying to absorb what just happened.
 On my first major wildlife safari trip, I saw a tiger roaring and hunting at the same time.
 I was completely surprised and couldn’t believe my eyes for a while.
 The tiger then disappeared into the other side of the forest and was not seen after that.
 A few moments later, I too moved ahead with the rest of the Safari.